 Strategic objectives Council's role Strategies We're healthy and well with equitable access to services.
-Advocate CO.1 Deliver initiatives, facilities and services to advance health and wellbeing priorities. to services.
-Advocate Collaborate CO.2 Strengthen community safety and disaster resilience. • Provide CO.3 Support recreation, sporting and health pursuits.
-Collaborate We have a vibrant, inclusive, Provide CO.4 Respect, promote and celebrate our heritage, identity, diversity, and creative community life.
-Collaborate and culture. community mer Collaborate CO.5 Acknowledge and embed Aboriginal culture and stories within our community.
-Advocate CO.6 Support young people to be empowered and resilient and to Collaborate stay in our shire.
+Advocate CO.1 Deliver initiatives, facilities and services to advance health and wellbeing priorities.
+Advocate Collaborate CO.2 Strengthen community safety and disaster resilience.
+Provide CO.3 Support recreation, sporting and health pursuits.
+Collaborate We have a vibrant, inclusive, and creative Provide Collaborate CO.4 Respect, promote and celebrate our heritage, identity, diversity, and culture. community life.
+Collaborate CO.5 Acknowledge and embed Aboriginal culture and stories within our community.
+Advocate Collaborate CO.6 Support young people to be empowered and resilient and to stay in our shire.
 Collaborate CO.7 Our community groups are supported.